-A. Tax Policy Toward Giving without DAFs
+2.1 Tax Policy Toward Giving without DAFs

 In US tax law, a qualified charity must gain an IRS tax classification as a 501(c)(3) organization.
-Individual tax filers who itemize deductions can deduct their donations to 501(c)(3) organizations from their taxable incomes.
-If one is facing a marginal tax rate on income of 35%, then a \$1,000 donation will reduce a donor's tax bill by \$350, resulting in a net cost of \$650 for each \$1,000 given.
+Individual tax-filers who itemize deductions can deduct their donations to 501(c)(3)organizations from their taxable incomes.
+If one is facing a marginal tax rate on income of, say 35%, then a \$1000 donation will reduce a donor's tax bill by \$350, resulting in a net cost of \$650 for each \$1000 given.
 Most states with income taxes also allow a deduction, further lowering the price of giving.

 In addition to cash, one can also give appreciated assets, such as equities, artworks, and real estate.
 Imagine giving something easily valued, such as stock in a publicly traded company.
-If the asset were to be liquidated before giving, the owner would pay capital gains tax of as much as 23.8% on long-term gains (assets held for a year or more).
-Thus, stocks worth \$1,000 that had been purchased for \$400 would first generate \$143 in capital gains tax (that is, 23.8% of the gain of \$600), leaving the donor with \$857.
-Giving this net amount to charity then earns a tax deduction, which reduces income taxes by \$300 (that is, \$857) times the marginal tax rate of 0.35).
-In sum, the \$1,000 asset yields \$857 for charity and a net tax savings of \$157.
-However, if one gives the asset directly, then the charity gets the full \$1,000, the \$143 tax on capital gains is forgiven, and the full \$1,000 face value of the asset can be deducted from income.
-Given this way, the \$1,000 asset yields \$1,000 for the charity, earns a tax deduction on the full \$1,000 (now worth \$350), and a swing in the donor's bank account of \$193 (= \$350 - \$157).
+If the asset were to be liquidated before giving, the owner would pay capital gains tax of as much as 23.8% on long terms gains (assets held for a year or more).
+Thus, stocks worth \$1000 that had been purchased for \$400 would first generate \$143 in capital gains tax (that is, 23.8% of the gain of \$600), leaving the donor with \$857.
+Giving this net amount to charity then earns a tax deduction, which reduces income taxes by \$339 (that is, \$857 times the marginal tax rate of 0.35).
+In sum, the \$1000 asset yields \$857 for charity and a net tax savings of \$197.
+However, if one gives the asset directly, then the charity gets the full \$1000, the \$143 tax on capital gains is forgiven, and the full \$1000 face value of the asset can be deducted from income.
+Given this way, the \$1000 asset yields \$1000 for the charity, earns a tax deduction on the full \$1000 (now worth \$350) and a swing in the donor's bank account of \$493 (= \$143 + \$350).

 Clearly, giving the asset directly is more advantageous for tax purposes.
 But the difference between giving most assets and giving cash is only a technical one.
-The irony in giving assets is that most charities follow a policy of liquidating any noncash gifts, like equities, as soon as possible upon receipt.
-You any difference between the donor or the recipient liquidating the asset is of little practical consequence, yet the consequences are very real for the donors' tax payments and, potentially, for the charities' receipts.
+The irony in giving assets is that most charities follow a policy of liquidating any non-cash gifts, like equities, as soon as possible upon receipt.
+So any difference between the donor or the recipient liquidating the asset is of little practical consequence, yet the consequences are very real for the donors' tax payments and, potentially, for the charities' receipts.

-Two seldom-discussed constraints on giving are often quite important for DAFs.
-First, gifts of noncash assets that do not have any easily identified "fair market value," such as real estate, works of art, or shares in closely held corporations, are required to have professionally conducted appraisals if their values are of any significance.
+Two seldom discussed constraints on giving are potentially quite important for DAFs.
+First, gifts of non-cash assets that do not have any easily identified "fair market value," such as real estate, works of art, or shares in closely held corporations, are required to have professionally conducted appraisals if their values are of any significance.
 Second, there are limits on the fraction of income that can be claimed as a charitable deduction each year.
-Donors who are giving cash can deduct up to 50% of adjusted gross income ([AGI], which can be thought of as income net of standard adjustments, such as subtracting IRA contributions and adding in unemployment benefits and IRA distributions).
+Donors who are giving cash can deduct up to 50% of Adjusted Gross Income (AGI, which can be thought of as income net of standard adjustments, such as subtracting IRA contributions and adding in unemployment benefits and IRA distributions).
 If appreciated property is given, the limit is 30% of AGI.
 Deductions that exceed these caps can, however, be carried forward up to five years.